 African art > African mask, tribal art, primitive art > Lega mask

 Primitive Lega sculptures in African art.
-This mask, which was not intended to be worn, but manipulated during rituals, displays heart-shaped eye sockets and coffee-bean eyelids, a simply incised mouth, giving it an enigmatic expression.
-Smooth satin patina, whose center is coated with kaolin.
+In spite of a flat volume engraved with lines in low relief, this mask remains powerfully expressive.
+Smooth satin patina.
 This African Lega mask indicated the stage that its holder had reached in the Bwami, an apprenticeship society composed of different grades, which was joined by wives whose spouses had reached the third level, that of ngandu .

 Watch the video